Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/VNOC_Sharing/Readme.md

 # Introduction

-- This design desmonstrates that VNOC clock tiles can be shared by two reconfigurable partitions.
+- This design demonstrates that VNOC clock tiles can be shared by two reconfigurable partitions.
 VNOC clock tiles are automatically included in the clock routing footprint of the reconfigurable partition by the tool.

 # Design Flow